ScrollPrize/scrollprize-website/docs/06_tutorial3.md

 ### Rendering the segment

 In order to see the content on the surface of our segment, we need to flatten and texture the segment using the `vc_render` tool.
 While the output from `vc_render` is considered a "final result" that can be placed anywhere, our convention is to place all results in a `working` directory within the `.volpkg` so that all data is kept together.
-You can also create this folder in your normal file explorer window
+You can also create this folder in your normal file explorer window.

 Ensure you are in the correct working directory before running these: